tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 I ask about Ton. *Was he okay?
 Was he even alive?*

 She told me Ton was fine.
 He had been beaten bloody but hadn't sustained critical injuries.
-I wondered when I would be able to speak to him... when he would thank me for saving his life.
+I wondered when I would be able to speak to him, when he would thank me for saving his life.

 "I need to speak with Ton."
 I said almost in desperation.